Cisco CCNP - OSPF Single Area - Lab 1

 and it needs to be changed to point-to-point

-which is considered practice.
+which is considered best practice.

 The command below shows the OSPF details on an interface.